 Innovation adds value, and it is probable that a successful innovative solution will be the one that improves the process and/or its output.
 But innovation and improvement are often referred to in tandem, as in "our innovation and improvement program" or "the continuous improvement and innovation team."

-Not all improvements are innovations, as most innovations are improvements, and there are some innovations that are not improvements.
+Not all improvements are innovations, while most innovations are improvements.
+However, there are some innovations that are not improvements.
 The relationship looks like the figure below.

 Innovation vs. Improvement Diagram

 It's often popular to distinguish between breakthrough innovations and incremental innovations.
 An example of breakthrough innovation is Bell Labs’ invention of the transistor.
 An example of incremental innovation is Apple developing a new iPhone model.

 Some people tend to dismiss incremental innovations and and put much greater value on breakthrough innovations.
 However, both types of innovation are valuable to organizations.